 The short-term market rate

-The second piece of information needed to calculate the yield spread is the interest rate on the 3-month Treasury bill.
-This interest rate is managed by the Fed as the base price of short-term borrowing, their primary tool for keeping the U.S. economy balanced.
+The initial piece of information needed to calculate the yield spread is the interest rate on the 3-month Treasury bill.
+This interest rate is influenced exclusively by the Fed as the base price of short-term borrowing.
+It is the Fed’s primary tool for keeping the U.S. economy balanced.

 The Fed has direct control over this short-term rate through its Federal Funds Rate.
 The Fed can: